Human Development and Family Sciences

 Research in Human Development and Family Sciences

 In the Department of Human Development and Family Sciences (HDFS) at Texas Tech several faculty directed research laboratories across the lifespan.
 In addition to the Barton Research Suite that houses many of these cutting-edge research labs, we have a coding laboratory with 12 stations offering both quantitative and qualitative software available for data management, coding, and transcription - to name a few.
 In HDFS we have the Child Development Research Center, the Center for Adolescent Resiliency, Center for Early Head Start, and the Institute for Developmental Science.

-We also have access to several facilities and Institutes and Centers across campus including the Neuroimaging Institute, the Institute for Measurement, Methodology, Analysis and Policy, as well as the Burkhart Center for Autism Education and Research.
+We also have access to several facilities and Institutes and Centers across campus including the Neuroimaging Institute, and the Burkhart Center for Autism Education and Research.
 Below is a list of the current research laboratories and the faculty who direct these labs.